Pregnant woman identified after being struck, killed by DUI suspect in Anaheim, authorities say

-ANAHEIM, Calif.
-(KABC) -- A woman who was pregnant when she was fatally struck by a DUI suspect in Anaheim has been publicly identified while her baby remained hospitalized Wednesday, authorities said.

 Yesenia Lisette Aguilar, 23, walking with her husband near the intersection of Katella Avenue and Bayless Street about 7:30 pm.
-Tuesday when a driver jumped a curb and hit her, according to the Anaheim Police Department.
+Tuesday when a white SUV jumped a curb and hit her, according to the Anaheim Police Department.
 Aguilar's husband was narrowly missed by the vehicle.

 Yesenia Aguilar, a Disneyland employee, was 35 weeks pregnant at the time of the collision.